rhel-labs/instruqt/podman-basics/02-run-container/assignment.md

 root@rhel:~#
 </pre>

 Remember how I said UBI was meant to be a base for building containers?
 It's not configured out of the box to actually run anything if you just run it.
-We only got a bash shell that first time becasue we ran it in the foreground.
+We only got a bash shell that first time because we ran it in the foreground.
 Without a `CMD` to run the container simply exits.
 We wont cover how to build a container from UBI in this particular lab, as we're here to cover the basics.

 If you check `podman ps -a` you'll find our new container there, stopped.
 Because it ran, and exited as it was supposed to.